dongzgh/dongzgh.github.io/journal.md

 	* Got spec for Define/Morph Binder and Show Unfolded Flanges
 	* Read spec and developed tasks for Define/Morph binder
 	* Read spec and developed tasks for Show Unfolded Flanges
-	* Read staged development plan from Muhammand
+	* Read staged development plan from Muhammad
 	* Submitted updated SDF for patch

 ## 2019-06-18